Hungry for Dark Chocolate that's Good for You? Try Bittersweet Chocolate.

 What is Bittersweet Chocolate?

 Besides delicious?
 It's chocolate that must contain a minimum of 35% chocolate liquor (liquid chocolate) and less than 12% milk solids.
-But it's a little more complex than that.

 The flavor intensity ranges from semi-sweet with about 35-45% chocolate liquor to bittersweet which usually contains at least 50%.
 But the chocolate liquor content can be as high as 99%.